-It follows the UK's first Fibre-To-The-Premises (FTTP) connection being made yesterday in the City of London, marking the super-fast connection being made available for businesses in the City.
+It follows the UK's first Fibre-To-The-Premises (FTTP) connection being made yesterday in the City of London.

 FTTP connects fibre optic cables directly from a local exchange to a home or business premise, giving far more reliable broadband.

 But Openreach said that the rollout of the technology was being hindered as it was unable to contact landlords who owned office buildings, as many live abroad.

 "The one obstacle we face is with the owners of big buildings in city of London," chief exec of Openreach Clive Selley told City A.M.

 "It’s tough in London to work out who owns buildings and contact them, it’s quite unique as its an international city and buildings are owned by people across the planet.

 "I worry that some connections could take years if the building owners don’t come forward."

 Though the outside infrastructure can be installed, Openreach needs permission from the owner of the building to go in and place the technology inside.